Chapter 15: General Policies

 If there are repeated instances where the parent does not maintain supervision of the child, the College may decide that the risk of injury or harm to the child is too great to allow the employee to continue bringing the child to campus.

 As a general policy, the College does not permit pets to be in the public areas of College buildings (research animals and guide dogs excepted).
-The College will permit employees to have their pets inside their private office, as long as this does not present any health and safety concern to others in the building.
+The College will permit employees to have their pets inside their private office, as long as this does not present any health and safety concern to others in the building and is not unreasonably disruptive to the regular work environment.
 These pets may not be allowed to wander outside the office into public areas.
 Employees who do bring their pets to work are wholly responsible for making sure that their offices remain clean.

-Administrative offices open to the public during working hours are considered public spaces and thus animals may not be brought into these areas.
-Students are not permitted to have animals in their rooms in residence halls, with the exception of service animals.
+Administrative offices open to the public during working hours are considered public spaces and thus pets may not be brought into these areas.
+Students are not permitted to have animals in their rooms in residence halls, with the exception of service animals and emotional support animals.

 Pets on College Grounds